v2br/v2br.github.io/README.md

 # vimwik.github.io
-Thisi s the first step. next to floow
+This is the first step to build a github pages. testing setup, jeykill  and markdown